hicder/dotfiles/kde_post_install.md

 # Things to do after installing KDE
+These are things I do after installing Kubuntu to get things to work and look nice.

+## Looks and Feels
 * Change to breeze dark
   * System Settings -> Look and Feel -> Breeze Dark
 * Install sierrabreeze